 Results day: What happens if you don’t get your first choice?

-The not knowing is scary, but preparing for what might happen can help.
-I’ll answer some questions about results day based on my own experience back in 2016, to help you with any decisions you have to make on results day.
+This can be a scary process, but preparing for what might happen can help.
+Here, I’ll answer some questions about results day based on my own experience, to help you with any decisions you have to make on results day.

 I didn’t get into my first choice uni, what do I do?